Sweet Georgia Brown (wrestler): Legacy

 In 2019, she was featured on Vice's Dark Side of the Ring episode on the Fabulous Moolah.
 Her son, Michael mentions his mother's life and the abuse she suffered in wrestling.

 One of the most notorious accusations is from the family of Sweet Georgia Brown (Susie Mae McCoy), who was trained by Moolah and her husband, Buddy Lee.
 The Columbia Free Times reported allegations made by her daughter in 2006, in which she said her mother told her that she was often raped, given drugs, and made an addict in an intentional attempt by Ellison and Lee to control her.

 Michael McCoy, Sweet Georgia Brown's son, refuted allegations made by his sister, stating that she has an agenda and that the allegations are false.
 However, on the Dark Side of the Ring episode about The Fabulous Moolah, Michael McCoy stated that she was indeed made to have sex with paying promoters.
-Bruce Prichard said she was protecting herself from the promoters and the only negative thing he heard of her was that she "took a percentage of their pay, which was laid out in their contract clearly before they even started training, day one."